ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Despite the next hourly limit of 1000 quota units, the closest limit to reach is the daily one.

-The server then exposes the RateLimit fields to inform the client that:
+The server then exposes the RateLimit header fields to inform the client that:

 - it has only 100 quota units left;